arakotom/flic/README.md

 * script_bci.py allows to launch all the experiments with the different algorithms
 * create_bci_dataset.py allows to create the data (which are already in the repo).
 You will need to install the moabb library.
-* script_feMNIST.py allows to launch all the experiments with the different algorithms on the FEMNIST dataset.  the FE-MNIST dataset is already in the repo but they can be built using the LEAF repo.
+* script_femnist.py allows to launch all the experiments with the different algorithms on the FEMNIST dataset.
+The FEMNIST dataset is already in the repo but they can be built using the LEAF repo.

 If you use this code for your research, you can cite our paper:

 ```
-@inproceedings{rakoto2024fedwad,
+@inproceedings{rakoto2024flic,
-  title={Federated Wassertein Distance},
+  title={Personalised Federated Learning On Heterogeneous Feature Spaces},
-  author={Rakotomamonjy, Alain and Nadjahi, Kimia and Ralaivola, Liva},
+  author={Rakotomamonjy, Alain and Vono, Maxime and Medina Ruiz, Hamlet J.  and Ralaivola, Liva },
-  booktitle={International Conference on Learning Representations},
+  booktitle={Transactions on Machine Learning Research},
   year={2024}
 }
 ```